i-adopt/supplementary/step-by-step/ReadMe.md

     * **Apply the Pattern**

         If you could find a matching pattern, replace the abstract concepts of the pattern with the specialized components identified in Step 2.
-        This will already result in a proper variable description including roles and relations, so you are done.
+        This will already result in a proper variable description including roles and relations, now please proceed with step 11.

 5. **Consider Collected Values**